12-03-02 - Product

 products, they don't discount maltitol off the total.
 We figure they work out

-in reality to 6 to 7 grams per serving.
+in reality to 6-7 grams per serving.
 Not something you could eat unlimited amounts

 of, but surely a serving from time to time is do-able (I eat it often and always